roblevintennis/Treeshaking-Experiment/README.md

+* To run immediately:
-* yarn && yarn all
+`git clone git@github.com:roblevintennis/Treeshaking-Experiment.git && cd Treeshaking-Experiment && yarn && yarn all`

 For this task we simply want to compare the following for modules that have named exports a,b,c (ES6 module) and x,y,z (CommonJS module) respectively.